aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 | 41-50                   | 43.4%                  | 53%                 | 3.6%  |
 | 51-60                   | 64.6%                  | 26.8%               | 8.6%  |
 | Above 61                | 81.8%                  | 11.7%               | 6.5%  |
+: Table 1.
+Proportion of language dominance by age group

 Again, the situation is quite clear, as one's own indegineous language is aslo your dominant L1 when you're older.
 But unlike the study by Ai-yu Apay Tang, we can see that this is the case for speakers older than 50 years old!
 <br>